microdee/md.Nuke.Cola/README.md

 ## Folders with export manifest

-Folders can dictate the intricacies of how they're shared this way with a simple manifest file called `export.yml`.
+Folders can dictate the intricacies of how they're shared this way with a simple YAML manifest file (by default called `export.yml` but this can be changed).
 For example the one in `Both_Test` does

 ```yaml
 link: